EmotiBit/EmotiBit_Docs/Getting_Started.md

 <img src="./assets/EmotiBit-EssentialsKit.jpg" width="400">

 -------------------------
-### Electrode Kit
+### Electrodes Kit
-The electrode kit has been designed for users who use multiple EmotiBits for research and intend to frequently swap out the electrodes.
-The electrode kit includes:
+The electrodes kit has been designed for users who use multiple EmotiBits for research and intend to frequently swap out the electrodes.
+The electrodes kit includes:
 - **10x EDA electrodes (Ag/AgCl)**
 - **4x solder-cup snaps** (to add your own EDA leads)
 - **5x Emoti-genic barriers** (provides an additional hygienic layer and sweat protection)